Judge Johnny Villarreal was appointed by the City Council as the presiding judge of the Municipal Court for the City of Floresville in January 2023.

 You may wish to take a driver’s safety course to prevent DPS from accessing points to your driving record.
 In order to qualify for the driver’s safety course, you must:

 - Have a valid Texas driver’s license (military or military dependents are not required to have a Texas driver’s license to qualify)

 - Liability insurance listing you as a covered driver

 - Must not have taken the course in the last 12 months for the purpose of dismissing a ticket

-- Must submit the request form, payment (in money order or cashier’s check) and a copy of your insurance on or before your initial appearance date (the date on your citation)
+- Must submit the request form, payment, and a copy of your insurance on or before your initial appearance date (the date on your citation)

 After the request has been submitted and accepted by the court, you will be required to obtain a certified copy of your driving record (certified version of #3) from the Texas Department of Public Safety.
 The court will provide you with the proper application.

 Upon approval to take the driver’s safety course, you will have 90 days to complete the class and return the required documents to the court.
 Once the court receives the documents, we will notify DPS of the course completion and the citation will not affect your driving record.

 DRIVER’S SAFETY COURSES ARE NOT AVAILABLE FOR DEFENDANTS WITH A COMMERCIAL DRIVER’S LICENSE (CDL); VIOLATIONS INVOLVING PASSING A SCHOOL BUS; VIOLATIONS THAT OCCUR IN A CONSTRUCTION ZONE; OR VIOLATIONS OF 25 MILES OVER THE POSTED SPEED LIMIT.